New David Austin Roses!

 Rosa ‘Emily Brontë’ produces foliage which is tinged with red as it first emerges, with red stems that develop into a mid green colour as the rose grows.

 Rosa ‘Emily Brontë’ forms quite a tall, upright, bushy shrub, but not so tall or large a shrub as to be difficult to accommodate in the garden.
+As well as planting in beds and borders, this is a lovely rose to plant as a fragrant, flowering hedge, or as a container plant to provide interest and fragrance to an outdoor dining area.

-Rosa ‘Emily Brontë’ was my favourite of the new roses launched at the RHS Chelsea Flower Show, I love this rose!
+Rosa ‘Emily Brontë’ was my favourite of the new roses launched at the RHS Chelsea Flower Show; I love this rose!
 Rosa ‘Emily Brontë’ produces a delightfully powerful fragrance, this is a highly perfumed rose that produces a fabulous, warm, fruity fragrance with prominent notes of raspberry, peach, lime, and guava.
-I fell head over heals in love with Rosa ‘Emily Brontë’!
+I have fallen head over heals in love with Rosa ‘Emily Brontë’!
 I have been wishing and hoping for a new highly perfumed rose with a delicious for some time now – this rose is the answer to my prayers!

 Rosa ‘Emily Brontë’ grows to 1.4m (4 ½ ft) tall and 1.3m (4 ft) wide.